amruthn1/TopographicalMapsProject/README.md

 Still a WIP

-First run "python3 utils.py clean" at the root of the project to purge any unnecessary files
+First run "python3 utils.py init" and then "python3 utils.py clean" at the root of the project to purge any unnecessary files

 Then run "python3 runner.py" in order to run the project